rkunboxed/sites-box/README.md

 When you are ready to add sites, add the name for each site you'd like to spin up in `config.yaml` and run `vagrant reload --provision`

 ## Stumbling Blocks
 If you have trouble running `vagrant up` it could be a problem with Virtual Box.
 See: http://davidwalsh.name/fixing-vagrant-errors.
 If that doesn't work, try reinstalling Virtual Box.
+Lastly, restarting the computer has worked for me.